Skip to content

 • Converting audio to VTT is a transcription step, not a file format swap — the AI transcribes speech from the audio and outputs it as a timed subtitle file.

-• Any common format works — MP3, AAC, FLAC, WAV, M4A, MP4, MOV, MKV and more.
-Upload directly without pre-converting.
+• Supported common formats — MP3, AAC, FLAC, WAV, M4A, MP4, MOV, AVI, MKV, OGG, OPUS, and WEBM, up to 95 MB.

 • The WEBVTT header is mandatory — the first line of every .vtt file must be exactly WEBVTT, or browsers reject it silently.